Abhishek-03113/Zed-KB/README.md

 - **MongoDB:** Stores user accounts and roles.
 - **Pinecone:** Vector database for semantic document retrieval.
 - **Permit.io:** Centralized, externalized authorization for all AI and data actions.
+- **LangChain:** Orchestrates the RAG pipeline and LLM interactions.

 ## Getting Started